fchapoton/Poincare-sums-for-AdS3-gravity-and-RCFT-partition-functions/README.md

 # Poincare-sums-for-AdS3-gravity-and-RCFT-partition-functions

-This repository contains python scripts for computing poincare sums for AdS3 gravity and RCFT partition functions using the SAGE Math.
+This repository contains python scripts for computing Poincaré sums for AdS3 gravity and RCFT partition functions using [SageMath](https://www.sagemath.org).

-The code was used for computing Poincare sums appearing in the work: arXiv: 2102.03136
+The code was used for computing Poincaré sums appearing in the work [arXiv:2102.03136](https://arxiv.org/abs/2102.03136)